 Under CMS's Comprehensive ESRD Care Model (the "Model"), dialysis providers and physicians can form entities known as ESRD Seamless Care Organizations, or "ESCOs," as part of a new payment and care delivery model that seeks to deliver better health outcomes for ESRD patients while lowering CMS' costs.
-We are presently participating in the Model through 24 ESCOs formed at our dialysis facilities.
+Following our initial participation in six ESCOs, we are presently participating in the Model through 24 ESCOs formed at our dialysis facilities.
 ESCOs that achieve the program's minimum quality thresholds and generate reductions in CMS' cost of care above certain thresholds for the ESRD patients covered by the ESCO will receive a share of the cost savings, which is adjusted based on the ESCO's performance on certain quality metrics.
 ESCOs that include dialysis chains with more than 200 facilities are required to share in the risk of cost increases and to reimburse CMS a share of any such increases if actual costs rise above set thresholds.
-As of January 1, 2018, the existing twenty-four ESCOs expanded by adding new physician practice partners and dialysis facilities, growing the number of patients participating from approximately 26,000 in 2017 to 41,000 in 2018.
+As of January 1, 2018, the existing twenty-four ESCOs expanded by adding new physician practice partners and dialysis facilities, growing the number of patients participating from approximately 26,000 in 2017 to 40,000 (as of June 30, 2018).

 In November 2017, we announced the results from the first performance year from our ESCOs.
-The results, which cover the period from October 2015 through December 2016, show improved health outcomes for patients receiving care coordination through the ESCOs.
+The results, which cover the period from October 2015 through December 2016, show improved health outcomes for patients receiving coordinated care through the ESCOs.
 This success was validated by an independent report, which showed a nearly nine percent decrease in hospitalization rates for these patients during the same time.
 As a result, the Company's ESCOs together generated more than \$43 M in gross savings, an average 5.47% reduction in expenditures per patient, with all six of its first-year ESCOs exceeding the shared savings benchmark.

 Bundled Payment for Care Improvement ("BPCI") is a CMS pilot initiative, extended through September 30, 2018, with bundled payments for the individual services furnished to Medicare beneficiaries during a single episode of illness or course of treatment, including acute inpatient hospital services, physician services, and post-acute services.
-Our majority-owned subsidiary, Sound Inpatient Physicians, Inc. ("Sound"), commenced participation under BPCI in April 2015 in several markets.
-Under the BPCI, we have the ability to receive additional payments if we are able to deliver quality care at a cost that is lower than certain established benchmarks, but also have the risk of incurring financial penalties if we are unsuccessful in doing so.
-Should Sound fail to perform as required under its BCPI agreement, CMS may terminate Sound's participation in the BPCI program, in whole or in part.
-On April 20, 2018, we entered into a definitive agreement to divest our controlling interest in Sound.
-See note 15 of the notes to consolidated financial statements (unaudited) included in this report.
-We will continue to monitor certain of our businesses' potential participation in existing and future CMS programs.
+We commenced participation in several markets under the BPCI in April 2015 through our majority-owned subsidiary, Sound Inpatient Physicians, Inc ("Sound").
+On June 28, 2018, we divested our controlling interest in Sound.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report.
+Under the BPCI, we had the ability to receive additional payments if we were able to deliver quality care at a cost that was lower than certain established benchmarks, but also had the risk of incurring financial penalties if we were unsuccessful in doing so.